Going bananas over artificial sweetener

 “If you ate 1 million bananas and 16,000 of them were rotten, then you would have consumed a dose of 16,000 ppm rotten bananas” –I explained

 But I had a feeling this wasn’t about bananas.

 PPM or parts per million is a unit of measurement that you often see in toxicology studies.
 It turns out the bananas of this story were in fact sucralose.

 Sucralose is the artificial sweetener found in Splenda.
 I’m not a big artificial sweetener person.
 I take my coffee with regular old sugar, and I might enjoy a diet coke once or twice a month.
 But that hasn’t stopped well-meaning acquaintances from informing me that my carbonated beverage choices are ill advised.
 Apparently, my mom has caught similar static over the 2 packs of Splenda she uses to sweeten her morning coffee.

 This time, that static came in a Facebook post about an article from Mercola: Artificial Sweeteners Cause Cancer

-This is certainly not the only headline out their making such a claim.
+This is certainly not the only headline out there making such a claim.
 There are a number of different artificial sweeteners, a bunch of studies testing their health effects, and even more misguided headlines misinterpreting the results.
 Unpacking the science behind all of them would be a full-time job, so I’m just going to dissect one to illustrate why it’s important to be skeptical of alarmist headlines about food safety.

 900 mice were exposed to sucralose starting from the time they were 12 days old (through their mom’s feed) throughout their entire lives.
 They were given different doses of sucralose at concentrations of either 0, 500, 2000, 8000, or 16000 parts per million.